craftercms/docs/source/new-ia/by-role/developer/content-inheritance.rst

 |

 .. ..
-TODO:: Describe how to add your own merge strategy.
+TODO: Describe how to add your own merge strategy.
 Describe merge cues.